evalexpr/makefiles/README.md

 # makefiles
 🛠 Repository of common makefiles for different languages

-Copy pasting 🍝 was getting boring.
+Copy 🍝'ing was getting boring.